csbc92/Github-Actions-internal-DSL/README.md

 ```

 ## Example 2
-This is a very simplified and minimized example of using the DSL.
-It does contain a global configuration but does not make use of overriding and dependencies.
+This example is simplified and minimized.
+It contains a global configuration but does not make use of overriding and dependencies.

+The pipeline looks like this: Compile -> Unit test

 ### Generating the meta model instance